mtlulka/AoC2022/README.md

 ```
 from the terminal.
 Thus, all dependencies are installed in a virtual environment `.venv`, which is subsequently registered as a kernel to use with Jupyter.
 Next, start the Jupyter Notebook App
 ```sh
 $ jupyter notebook solutions
 ```
 and select the ***mtlulka/AoC2022*** kernel in the `.ipynb` notebook for any day of interest.

-After exiting and shutting down the app, it is advised to deregister the kernel and delete the virtual environment `.venv` via:
+Upon exiting and shutting down the app, it is advised to deregister the kernel and delete the virtual environment `.venv` via:

 ```sh
 $ make jup-clean